JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 **build.JELOS-DEVICE.ARCHITECTURE**

-Build roots for each device and that devices architecture(s).
+Build roots for each device and that device's architecture(s).
 For ARM devices JELOS builds and uses a 32bit root for several of the cores used in the 64bit distribution.

 **config**